domohuhn/mutation-test/README.md

 mutation_test is free software, as in "free beer" and "free speech".

 mutation_test contains a set of builtin rules, that allow you to start testing right away.
-However, all rules defining the behaviour of this program can be customized.
+However, all rules defining the behavior of this program can be customized.
 They are defined in XML documents, and you can change:
   - input files and whitelist lines for mutations
   - compile/test commands, expected return codes and timeouts